 For a full look at how life insurance premiums are calculated, try our guide.

 You’ll be able to get an over 50 plan up until you’re 80.
 You won’t need to have a medical or answer any questions about your health.
 As with any policy, over 60 life insurance is likely to be more costly than over 50 life insurance, and over 70 policies are usually pricier again.
 After 80, you should still be able to get cover, you may just be asked a few questions about your health.

 One of the many advantages of over 50s life cover is that, after a certain number of years, most policies will allow you to stop paying in premiums.
 When this happens, you'll still be covered, and you'll still get a pay-out when you die, you just won't need to pay anything else towards your policy.

 The age at which you can stop paying differs from insurer to insurer, so it’s worth checking before taking out a policy exactly when this could be for you.

 However, the upside is that if you passed away during that 20-year period, you’d get more back than you paid in.
-Plus, the peace of mind you’d enjoy during that time would likely be worth the premiums anyway.
+Plus, depending on your views, the peace of mind you’d have during that time might make it worth it.

 In most cases, your policy will pay out.
-But in certain circumstances, like if you’ve missed a payment for example, your cover could be voided.
+But in certain circumstances your cover could be voided, for example if you miss a payment.